CKhly/trino-hive-postgres-minio/README.md

 kubectl port-forward svc/trino 8080
 ```

-Step 5 - Access Trino CLI and play around with it to see the
+Step 5 - Access Trino CLI and play around with it, you can see the trino dashboard from localhost:8080.
 ```
 kubectl exec -it trino-cli -- /bin/bash
 trino --server trino:8080 --catalog hive --schema default